Frequently Asked Questions

 The European Film Gateway is a showcase for the digital collections of European film archives.
 The objects you find on the EFG are part of the growing stock of archival material, Europe’s film archives have been digitising over the past years.
 However, the material on the EFG represents only a small percentage of the analogue collections held by the archives.
 Due to copyright issues not all material held by archives can be made accessible via the EFG.
 Find an overview on what is available on the EFG here.

 The European Film Gateway is the result of an EU-funded project which started in 2008 with 14 European partner archives.
 For the first time, a number of film archives made a joint effort to give online access to selected collections via one portal.
-Today 16 film archives contribute content to the EFG and the portal is open for contributions from further film archives.
-To find out more about the EFG project which initiated the portal, please visit the project website.
+Over the years, further European archives got connected to the EFG, mainly through the follow-up project EFG1914.
+Today, over 30 European film archives contribute content to the EFG and the portal is open for contributions from further film archives.
+To find out more, please don't hesitate to contact email@example.com .